igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 ## Going 3D

 The same concepts of a 2D grid can be applied to the 3D grid of the **WORLD**, the single difference is that instead a maximum of 4 files in boundaries at same time, we have 8, 4 above and 4 below if you're in a vertex.
 Besides that all concepts apply.
-In fact, we can think of the 2D case as the 3D case where the $z$ grid size is always 1.
+In fact, we can think of the 2D case as the 3D case where the *z* grid size is always 1.

 ## The WORLD tile

 Once we are set in how the **WORLD** is mapped we need to know what is stored in each one of those tiny blocks called **tiles**.

+1. Describe  the tiles and props over the tile.

+2. Examples with Zelda and other games.

+3. The tile structure and placement

 ## The datastructure